Mashiro3131/Mashiro3131/README.md

 ## 🚧 Future projects
-1. Learn Python for Data Analysis
+1. Learn Python and Scala
-2. BigData Learn to work with ML & AI
+2. Learn more about BigData and start work with ML & AI
 3. Continue learning Java
 4. Do CTF, Cloud, ML Certifications
 5. Learn & build an app with Flutter